Kněževes (Rakovník District)

 Kněževes is a market town in Rakovník District in the Central Bohemian Region of the Czech Republic.
 It has about 1,000 inhabitants.

+Etymology

+The name is derived from the Czech words kníže ('count') and ves ('village'), meaning "count's village (village founded on count's land)".

 Geography

 Kněževes is located about 8 km northwest of Rakovník and 50 km west of Prague.
 It lies in an agricultural landscape in the Rakovník Uplands.
 The highest point is at 429 m above sea level.

 History

 The first written mention of Kněževes is from 1327, in a deed of King John of Bohemia for the Teplá Abbey.
 The village was located on a trade route from Prague to Cheb.
 In 1685, the Waldstein family purchased Kněževes from the royal chamber.
 After Jan Josef Waldstein died in 1733, the village was inherited by his daughter Marie Anna, who married Josef Wilhelm, Count of Fürstenberg.
 The Fürstenberg family then owned Kněževes until the establishment of an independent municipality in 1850.

 Kněževes was predominantly an agricultural village.
 In the second half of the 19th century, it became known as the second most important hop growing locality in the country (after Žatec).
 In 1897, Kněževes was promoted to a market town by Emperor Franz Joseph I.